rimonim/working_predictions/exploratory_analysis.md

 ```

 A few things that make sense about these results:
 - The two component effects of model-free prediction are highly correlated with each other.
+This supports their theoretical grouping as a semi-independent system.
+- The two component effects of model-free prediction are stongly negatively correlated with the effect of model-based prediction.
+In other words, people who use more model-based prediction use less model-free prediction.
+Given that model-based prediction is more accurate, this looks to be optimal behavior.
 - The Intercept is negatively correlated with the components of model-free prediction, and positively correlated with the effect of model-based prediction.
-- The two component effects of model-free prediction are stongly negatively correlated with the effect of model-based prediction.
+In other words, participants who use more model-based prediction have quicker responses in general.
+This is in line with the general intuition that model-based systems are better, or are correlated with intelligence and all sorts of good stuff like that (very scientific formulation, I know).

 One thing that doesn't make sense about these results:
 - The estimated global effect of `odds_conjunction` is slightly _positive_.
 In fact, the group-level standard deviations of both model-free effects are so large that the model estimates large positive effects for a sizable proportion of the participants.
 The idea that model-free predictions -- which supposedly require minimal processing time -- would have _positive_ influences on reaction times is incomprehensible to me.

+To follow up on this non-sensical result, I'll retrain Model 6, this time constraining the model-free beta parameters to be negative.
+I'm not constraining the effect of model-based predictions, since those predictions theoretically take longer to compute and therefore may increase RTs if applied in the trials being measured (rather than just to train the model-free in the training period).

+The constrained model looks like this:

 ```r
 aggmod_6_bayes_constrained <-